bpextensions/bpgallery/README.md

 - Added message informing user about the need to add images and select category.
 - Added created of default category.
 - Added loading of default component parameters.
-- Fixing the package uninstall issue.
+- Fixing the package uninstallation issue.

 ### v1.0.1